Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 ### Context
 <p>
-To respond to that, you can think of the Fed rate as affecting both discount rates and financing conditions.
-But those channels vary by sector: some sectors rely heavily on external funding and long-horizon growth, while others are more cash-flow stable or benefit from different macro conditions.
+Fed rate changes affect borrowing conditions and how future profits are valued, but not all sectors are exposed in the same way.
+Some rely more on financing and long-term growth, while others are more stable or respond to different economic forces.
 </p>
 <p>
-So what we want to test here is whether the sensitivity to Fed changes is homogeneous.
-If it is not, that gives a sector-level transmission mechanism of monetary policy.
+So, do sectors react homogeneously to Fed rates moves, or do some feel it much more than others?
+If reactions differ, that tells us monetary policy works through sector-specific channels rather than hitting the whole market uniformly.
 </p>

 <section class="content-section trigger-game" data-game="game-part-2"></section>